Benning Potoa’e finds comfort on Huskies’ defensive line to ‘cause havoc and make a huge mess’

 Or, in the words of his defensive line coach, “go find the ball.”

 And Malloe doesn’t particularly care how Potoa’e makes that happen.
-Learning that is part of Potoa’e development at the position, and it also just might be what made the switch a suitable fit.
+Understanding that lesson is a key part of Potoa’e development at the position, and it also just might be what made the switch a suitable fit.

 “He knows where to go and basically he’s trying to start at step one and get to step five,” Malloe said.
 “Somewhere in between, that’s his talent.
 I think he’s built that skill.
 Now you can see it.
 He’s playing a lot better just reacting to things as opposed to going from step to one through one, two three, four and five.”